-and blue points are only moved together, as a rigid body.
+mesh-generating points that have an equal distance from either side of the desired contour.
+In our example, we want to model a solid obstacle, where the red points are meant to be inside the obstacle, and the blue points are outside, i.e. on the side of the fluid.
+The Voronoi faces between the points will be modelled with reflecting boundaries by the code, and represent the surface of the solid body.
+Unlike the other mesh-generating points that define the mesh, the red and blue points are only moved together, as a rigid body.
 We can now impose a motion for our solid object, and the fluid will always be forced to flow around it.
 In our chosen example, we will move the object with constant velocity according to a prescribed path, with the fluid being initially at rest.
 This means we will effectively stir the fluid with the object, much like moving a spoon in a coffee cup, except that our "coffee cup" is two-dimensional here.
 The lower panel of Figure 38 shows the mesh geometry around the object after it has moved by a small amount.
-It is nicely seen that the points that model curved boundary condition have moved together as a rigid body, while the background mesh reacted to this motion by starting to flow around the object.
+It is nicely seen that the points that model the curved boundary condition have moved together as a rigid body, while the background mesh reacted to this motion by starting to flow around the object.